umbraco/UmbracoDocs/13/umbraco-deploy/deployment-workflow/import-export-v7.md

   - `Umbraco.DropDown.Flexible`
   - `Umbraco.RadioButtonList`

 The following composer adds the required legacy artifact type resolver and migrators.
-It also adds a custom resolver that marks the specified document type alias `testElement` as element type.
+It also adds a custom resolver that marks the specified Document Type alias `testElement` as element type.
 Element types are a concept added in Umbraco 8 and are required for document types that are used in Nested Content.

 <details>
 <summary><code>LegacyImportComposer.cs</code> (configure artifact type resolver and artifact migrators)</summary>